 Survivors of lightning strikes often turn to Lightning Strike and Electrical Shock Survivors International, a group that provides information and support to victims and their families.

-The best way to survive, of course, is to avoid a lightning strike.
+How to survive a lightning strike The best way to survive, of course, is to avoid a lightning strike.
 The Federal Emergency Management Agency (FEMA) recommends people follow the 30/30 rule: If, after seeing lightning, you can't count to 30 before hearing thunder, get inside a building immediately (because the lightning storm is close).
 And don't go outside until 30 minutes after the last clap of thunder.